-My neighbors, Mark and Maggie, were heading over to Fort Ticonderoga, later, so I asked if I could tag along, and they graciously agreed.
+Mark and Maggie, were about to head over to Fort Ticonderoga, and when I asked if I could tag along, they graciously agreed.
 I put on my fastest drying clothes and rain jacket, and we hit the road a little after 2 PM, with me sitting on a folding chair in the back of Mark’s Honda Element.
 On the way there, I checked out that busy road I mentioned up above, and it was a definite no go for riding on tomorrow.
-It was hilly, sometimes did not have a shoulder, and had foliage growing all the way up to the edge of the road, in a lot of places, that would force a cyclist to have to ride in the lane.
+Beyond being busy, it was hilly; sometimes did not have a shoulder; and it had foliage growing all the way up to the edge of the road, in a lot of places, that would force a cyclist to have to ride in the lane.
 This would not be my top route choice, if I had other options.

 Just before the Fort closed, we drove over to the King’s Garden to see what we could, before they closed the grounds at 5 PM.
-We ended up being the last men standing, when all the employees left, the moment the buildings closed.
-We were able to walk all around the gardens and take our time looking around.
-But we were wet and were getting cold, so we headed back to Mark’s Element.
+We ended up being the last men standing, when the buildings closed and all the employees left.
+We were able to walk around the gardens and take our sweet time looking around, but it was raining nonstop, and we were soaked and getting cold, so we headed back to Mark’s Element.